Buckeyes are bite-sized confections, made with creamy peanut butter and sweet chocolate. They are completely irresistible!

 You see, the simple combination of peanut butter and chocolate – who could resist?
 Rhetorical question.
-If you have a peanut allergy you probably already broke into hives and fled this post.
+If you have a peanut allergy, you probably already broke into hives and fled this post.
 For the rest of us though, bite size balls (giggle) of pure deliciousness await.

 I wanted to make these because they are so darned easy – and because I’m so immature that I giggle every time I say the name.
 I didn’t want to make these unless I knew I had someone to hand each and every one off to the moment they were done.
-But once Captain America hit the movie theatres, I couldn’t resist.
+But once Captain America hit the movie theaters, I couldn’t resist.
 After all, Bucky is his best friend – my inner nerd did cartwheels.

 “Bucky” balls made.
 Patsy found.
 Pounds far far away from me.
-It’s all good and now we can proceed with the recipe. 😉
+It’s all good and now we can proceed with the buckeyes recipe. 😉